tuhinjubcse/PoetryTranslationEMNLP2021/README.md

 To finetune MBART-50 many-to-one model run

-                    sh finetune.sh
+                    sh finetunemulti.sh
                     Edit  line 62 to set rootdir to access data file /transformers/examples/seq2seq/run_translation.py

-To finetune MBART-50 many-to-one on language-family-specific data or only on one language set the dataflags to False in run_translation
+To finetune MBART-50 many-to-one on language-family-specific data or only on one language set the dataflags to False in run_translation.py

                                    spanish = True
                                    portugese = True
                                    russian = True